vjvivekvj/energyManagmentSmartCampus/README.md

-#Smart contract for energy management
+#Smart contract for energy management in a smart campus using blockchain

 #Ethereum wallet that can be used:
 MyETherWallet - https://kvhnuke.github.io/etherwallet/